autowarefoundation/autoware.universe/planning/behavior_path_planner/autoware_behavior_path_lane_change_module/README.md

 lateral_acceleration_resolution = (maximum_lateral_acceleration - minimum_lateral_acceleration) / lateral_acceleration_sampling_num
 ```

-#### Candidate Path's validity check
+#### Candidate Path Validity

+It is a prerequisite, that both prepare length and lane-changing length are valid, such that:

+1. The prepare segment length is greater than the distance from ego to target lane start.
+2. The prepare segment length is smaller than the distance from ego to terminal start.
+3. The lane-changing distance is smaller than the remaining distance after prepare segment to terminal end.
+4. The lane-changing distance is smaller than the remaining distance after prepare segment to the next regulatory element.

-A candidate path is considered valid if it meets the following criteria:
+If so, a candidate path is considered valid if:

+1. The lane changing start point (end of prepare segment) is valid; it is within the target lane neighbor's polygon.
-1. The distance from the ego vehicle's current position to the end of the current lanes is sufficient to perform a single lane change.
+2. The distance from ego to the end of the current lanes is sufficient to perform a single lane change.
-2. The distance from the ego vehicle's current position to the goal along the current lanes is adequate to complete multiple lane changes.
+3. The distance from ego to the goal along the current lanes is adequate to complete multiple lane changes.
-3. The distance from the ego vehicle's current position to the end of the target lanes is adequate for completing multiple lane changes.
+4. The distance from ego to the end of the target lanes is adequate for completing multiple lane changes.
-4. The distance from the ego vehicle's current position to the next regulatory element is adequate to perform a single lane change.
-5. The lane change can be completed after passing a parked vehicle.
-6. The lane change is deemed safe to execute.

 The following flow chart illustrates the validity check.